ToeyAumpon/Receipt-Automation-Pipeline/README.md

 Security practices — .gitignore, secrets management, never committing credentials

 ◦What features could add in the future?

 LINE notification — send a message to your LINE app every time a new receipt is saved Category tags — label each store as Food, Transport, Shopping etc.
+Multi-currency support — handle receipts in different currencies if you travel.

 ## ✨ Features